 - Robert Bloch published a story in a 1940s pulp magazine in which the captain of the original Flying Dutchman vessel now hijacks a modern subway train, evicting all the passengers except one elderly man and woman.
 The story consists of a diary kept by the elderly man: he and the woman, captives on the runaway subway train, continue to grow younger as the ancient Dutch sea captain pilots it backwards in time to a rendezvous with his ship.

-- Brian Jacques (of Redwall fame) wrote a book called Castaways of the Flying Dutchman, as well as a couple of sequels, which feature not only the original Dutchman but a boy and dog who were allowed to leave the ship because they were pure of heart.
+- Brian Jacques (of Redwall fame) wrote a trilogy called Castaways of the Flying Dutchman, which feature not only the original Dutchman but a boy and dog who were allowed to leave the ship because they were pure of heart.
 An angel grants them immortality and a psychic link with each other, but they end up Walking the Earth and leaving behind everyone they ever love so no one will notice that they never age.
 The one time the boy tells their secret, it leads to disaster.
 (Though, really, it seems as if everyone they meet can sense that he's extraordinary just by looking into his eyes.)
 They're also constantly haunted by nightmares about the Flying Dutchman.
 Add in that the boy is forever stuck at age 14, and this is a definite case of Blessed with Suck.

 - The eponymous characters of the Diana Wynne Jones novel The Homeward Bounders, one of whom is the actual Wandering Jew (and another is the actual Flying Dutchman).

 - Daniel Pinkwater's book Yobgorgle: Mystery Monster of Lake Ontario is about a modern cursed Dutchman named Captain Van Straaten who sails Lake Ontario in a self sufficient submarine shaped like a giant pig.
 The curse is eventually broken not with The Power of Love, but with the use of hydroplaning and a corned-beef sandwich.